IvLabs/OLSAC/README.md

 As a result, most researchers choose the option of simulationonly.
 Hence we present an open-source library integrated with a communication stack and tools which simplifies the process of hardware-level implementation of swarm algorithms.
-As the library presents multiple functions which are identified as basic building blocks of various swarm algorithms, it helps the user in creating futurealgorithms.
+As the library presents multiple functions which are identified as basic building blocks of various swarm algorithms, it helps the user in creating future algorithms.
 Also,  this  library is open for collaborations from community and has a potential to become single solution for all swarm related applications.